List of Halo characters: Pavium

-Pavium, voiced by TJ Storm, is a Jiralhane Warlord, the brother of Voridus, and the leader of the Clan of the Long Shields appearing in the Awakening the Nightmare DLC of Halo Wars 2 and Halo: Divine Wind.
+Pavium, voiced by T.J.
+Storm, is a Jiralhanae Warlord, the brother of Voridus, and the leader of the Clan of the Long Shields appearing in the Awakening the Nightmare DLC of Halo Wars 2 and Halo: Divine Wind.

 In Awakening the Nightmare, Pavium and Voridus are ordered by Atriox to scavenge around the remains of High Charity, but are explicitly ordered not to go in.
 Disregarding Atriox's orders, the brothers breach the containment shield, accidentally releasing the Flood upon the Ark once more.
 Pavium and Voridus lead the Banished defense against the Flood, managing to reactivate the Ark's defenses and kill a Proto-Gravemind, allowing the Banished and the Sentinels to emerge victorious.
 A furious Atriox reprimands the brothers for their actions and orders them to clean up their mess.

 In Halo: Divine Wind, its mentioned that Atriox spared Pavium and Voridus because Voridus managed to get a Forerunner communications system working for long enough for Atriox to send a message to Escharum, setting up the Banished leader's return to the Milky Way galaxy.
 The two intercept a message from the Ferrets warning that the newly arrived Keepers of the One Freedom and Dhas 'Bhasvod's Covenant faction intend to activate the Halo rings from the Ark.
 Seeing this as a chance to redeem their clan, Pavium, Voridus and the Clan of the Long Shields battle the combined Keeper and Covenant forces to stop their plans, but the clan is nearly completely wiped out in the process with the Keepers and the Covenant similarly suffering massive casualties.
 After the Spirit of Fire destroys the only facility on the Ark capable of firing Halo, Pavium and Voridus decide to claim that they held the Keepers off long enough for the Spirit of Fire to attack, knowing that there's no one left to contradict them.
 During this time, Pavium faces a challenge from Thalazan who sees an opportunity to compete with the disgraced Warlord for leadership.
 At the end, the only known survivors of the Clan of the Long Shields are Pavium, Vordius and possibly Thalazan.

 Voridus

-Voridus, voiced by Ashley Bagwell, is a Jiralhane, the brother of Pavium, and part of the Clan of the Long Shields appearing in the Awakening the Nightmare DLC of Halo Wars 2 and Halo: Divine Wind.
+Voridus, voiced by Ashley Bagwell, is a Jiralhanae, the brother of Pavium, and part of the Clan of the Long Shields appearing in the Awakening the Nightmare DLC of Halo Wars 2 and Halo: Divine Wind.

 In Awakening the Nightmare, Pavium and Voridus are ordered by Atriox to scavenge around the remains of High Charity, but are explicitly ordered not to go in.
 Disregarding Atriox's orders, the brothers breach the containment shield, accidentally releasing the Flood upon the Ark once more.
 Pavium and Voridus lead the Banished defense against the Flood, managing to reactivate the Ark's defenses and kill a Proto-Gravemind, allowing the Banished and the Sentinels to emerge victorious.
 A furious Atriox reprimands the brothers for their actions and orders them to clean up their mess.